W4RH4WK/crap/slides/c_slides.md

 - Statically typed
 - Compiled
 - Low-level
-- No inheritance, no generics, …
+- No garbage collection, no inheritance, no generics, …

 # Language